Albumen print: Creation process

 Because the image emerges as a direct result of exposure to light, without the aid of a developing solution, an albumen print may be said to be a printed rather than a developed photograph.

 The table salt (sodium chloride) in the albumen emulsion forms silver chloride when in contact with silver nitrate.
 Silver chloride is unstable when exposed to light, which makes it decompose into silver and chlorine.
-The silver ion (Ag+) is reduced to silver (Ag) by addition of an electron during the development/printing process, and the remaining silver chloride is washed out during fixing.
+The silver ion (Ag+) is reduced to silver (Ag) by the addition of an electron during the development/printing process, and the remaining silver chloride is washed out during fixing.
 The black parts of the image are formed by metallic silver (Ag).